How can people and nature coexist?

 designed to get an audience thinking and questioning.

-David was responsible for designing and running several courses for the
+I was responsible for designing and running several courses for the

 University of Glasgow's environmental sustainability degree program, and

-has also taught on environmental issues for the University of Edinburgh
+have also taught on environmental issues for the University of Edinburgh

 on this subject.